Counting Statistics and Dephasing Transition in an Electronic Mach-Zehnder Interferometer: Experimental Methods

-In this article, we the investigate signature of the full counting statistics of current fluctuations of a quantum point contact, directly coupled to the interfering edge channel of a Mach-Zehnder interferometer.
-We exploit the sensitivity of the multiple lobe structure of $\nu$ to the noise in the incoming beam, and present experimental evidence for a new type of noise induced non-equilibrium phase transition that was predicted to occur at ${\cal T}_0=1/2$.\cite{sukh2} The singularity in the full counting statistics (Eq.~\ref{FCS}) is reflected in an abrupt transition from a regime with multiple side lobes, with $V_0$-periodic oscillations in the visibility $\nu(V_{\textrm{dc}})$ to a regime with only {\it one} node.
-The dephasing rate is strongly peaked at the transition point ${\cal T}_0=1/2$.
-The theory describes the observed variations of $\nu(V_{\textrm{dc}})$ very well, and gives a quantitative account for the shift of the visibility nodes $V_m$ as function of ${\cal T}_0$.\\ The results are obtained on two samples made from different wafers.
+The results are obtained on two samples made from different wafers.
 Sample A was structured in a modulation doped GaAs/Ga$_{x}$Al$_{1-x}$As heterostructure with a two dimensional electron gas (2DEG) 90\,nm below the surface.
-The 2DEG density and mobility are $n=2\times10^{15}$\,m$^{-2}$ and $\mu=206\,m^{2}/$(Vs) ($\mu=289\,$m$^{2}/$(Vs) in sample B) at 4\,K on the unpatterned wafer.
+The 2DEG density and mobility are $n=2.0\times10^{15}$\,m$^{-2}$ and $\mu=206$\,m$^{2}/$(Vs) at 4\,K on the unpatterned wafer.
+Sample B was patterned in another heterostructure also with a depth of the 2DEG of 90\,nm, but with $n=2.1\times10^{15}$\,m$^{-2}$ and $\mu=289\,$m$^{2}/$(Vs) at 4\,K on the unpatterned wafer.
 The exact patterning procedure is described in Ref.~\onlinecite{Leonid1}.
 The arm's length $L$ of the interferometers is estimated to be 6.5\,$\mu$m for sample A and 8.7\,$\mu$m for sample B. The structures contain not only the MZI, i.e. QPC~1 and 2 and two drains, but also an additional quantum point contact (QPC0) between source and MZI.
-This QPC0 is situated a distance $d=5\,\mu$m for sample A and $8\,\mu$m for sample B in front of QPC~1 (see Fig.~\ref{char_lobes}a).
-A standard lock-in technique ($f\sim300$\,Hz) was used to measure the output current via voltage drop between terminal D2 and another (grounded) ohmic contact.
-An ac voltage of 1\,$\mu$V plus a dc voltage $V_{\textrm{dc}}$ were applied to measure the differential conductance $G(V_{\textrm{dc}})=dI(V_{\textrm{dc}})/dV_{\textrm{dc}}$.
-We employed noise thermometry, to ensure that the electron temperature in the interferometer is close to the bath temperature.\cite{hashisaka} Sample A was measured at a magnetic field of 4.73\,T (${\it ff}=1.7$) and with ideal configuration of the QPCs a (maximum) visibility of 65\,\% at $V_{\textrm{dc}}=0$ is achieved, sample B at 4.5\,T (${\it ff}=1.8$) with a maximum visibility of 33.5\,\%.\\ In order to elucidate the relation between the FCS and the interferometer visibility, let us briefly summarize the theory of Refs.~\onlinecite{sukh1} and~\onlinecite{sukh2} in elementary terms: the state of the interferometer is given by a product of charge and plasmon components, and changes upon the entrance of a quasiparticle at QPC1 as
+This QPC0 is situated a distance $D=5\,\mu$m for sample A and $8\,\mu$m for sample B in front of QPC~1 (see Fig.~\ref{sample}).